gaia-taipei/tw-firefox-weekly/Luke.md

-## 10/11 - 10/14 ##
+## 10/17 - 10/21 ##

 ### Last Week ###

 * [Mortar/PDF]
+    - [Done] Bug 1302335 - [jsplugins][UI] Implement a polyfill for drop-down menus
+        - landed
     - [WIP] Bug 1299401 - [jsplugins][UI] Implement paging features
-        - waiting for review
-    - [WIP] Bug 1302335 - [jsplugins][UI] Implement a polyfill for drop-down menus
-        - waiting for review
+        - updated the patch according to the review
-    - [New] Bug 1306221 - [jsplugins][UI] Implement fitting types and the scaling drop-down menu
+    - [WIP] Bug 1306221 - [jsplugins][UI] Implement fitting types and the scaling drop-down menu
-        - wrote the patch in WIP branch
+        - refactored the patch
-        - will request review once dependent bugs all land
+    - [New] Bug 1311256 - [jsplugins] requestFullscreen doesn't work in the plugin window
-    - Tried Peter's fullscreen patch
+        - wrote the patch and requested the review

 * [Form Autofill]
-    - [Done] Bug 1304322 - Refactor LoginStore.jsm to make it reusable for Form Autofill
+    - [Done] Bug 1309481 - Remove leftover code specific to Logins from JSONFile.jsm and add tests
-        - landed
+        - wrote the patch, passed the review and landed
     - [WIP] Bug 1016733 - Implement form auto-fill profile storage
-        - got f+ and worked on unit tests
-    - Studied LoginManagerParent and LoginManagerContent
+        - patch was updated according to the dependencies and requested the review
+    - [New] Bug 1300990 - Implement an API in the parent process to decide which values of an autofill profile would be filled in which field
+        - wrote the first patch and requested the feedback

 ### This Week ###

 * [Mortar/PDF]
-    - [WIP] Bug 1302335 - [jsplugins][UI] Implement a polyfill for drop-down menus
     - [WIP] Bug 1299401 - [jsplugins][UI] Implement paging features
     - [WIP] Bug 1306221 - [jsplugins][UI] Implement fitting types and the scaling drop-down menu
+    - [WIP] Bug 1311256 - [jsplugins] requestFullscreen doesn't work in the plugin window
     - [New] Bug 1299405 - [jsplugins][UI] Implement presentation mode

 * [Form Autofill]
     - [WIP] Bug 1016733 - Implement form auto-fill profile storage
-    - [New] Bug 1300990 - Implement an API in the parent process to decide which values of an autofill profile would be filled in which field
+    - [WIP] Bug 1300990 - Implement an API in the parent process to decide which values of an autofill profile would be filled in which field
-    - [New] Bug 1309481 - Remove leftover code specific to Logins from JSONFile.jsm and add tests
+    - [New] Bug 1019471 - (fx-autofill-profile-edit) Dialog to add/edit/view an autofill profile